michael-betz/Fan-Tas-Tic-Firmware/README.md

 ## Hardware features
  * 8x8 Switch matrix inputs
  * 12 onboard drivers for solenoids, 4 of them can do hardware PWM (> 100 kHz)
- * 4 x I2C channels for extension boards
+ * 4 x I2C channels for extension boards (solenoid drivers, switch inputs, LED drivers, servo drivers, ...)
  * 3 x SPI channels for running [WS2811 / WS2812 LED strings](http://www.ebay.com/sch/i.html?_from=R40&_trksid=p2050601.m570.l1313.TR0.TRC0.H0.Xled+strand+ws2811.TRS5&_nkw=led+strand+ws2811&_sacat=0) with up to 1024 LEDs per channel
  * In- / Outputs can be easily and cheaply added with [PCF8574](http://www.ti.com/product/pcf8574) I2C GPIO extenders (check eBay for [cheap I/O modules](http://www.ebay.com/sch/i.html?_sacat=0&_nkw=i2c+expander&_frs=1))
  * Super fast USB virtual serial connection to host PC
- * KiCad PCB files available (soon), no tiny SMD components, can be easily assembled by hand
+ * KiCad PCB files available, no tiny SMD components, can be assembled by hand

 ## Software features
- * Software can handle up to 320 In- / Outputs
+ * Software can handle up to 320 channels which can be used as In- or Outputs
+ * All In- / Outputs are identified by a 16 bit unique ID.
+No configuration necessary.
  * All Outputs support 4 bit PWM with > 125 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm))
- * All inputs are debounced and read 333 times per second
+ * All inputs are debounced and read 333 times per second.
+A switch toggles after keeping its state for 4 ticks (12 ms).
  * The timing for the WS2811 LEDs is strictly within spec by using the hardware SPI module.
  * Software easily extendable by running [FreeRTOS](http://www.freertos.org/)